-Ascon is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
-Ascon has been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the CAESAR competition (2014–2019) and is currently competing as a finalist in the NIST Lightweight Cryptography competition (2019–).
+Ascon is a family of lightweight cryptographic algorithms designed to be efficient and easy to implement, even with added countermeasures against side-channel attacks.
+Ascon has been selected as new standard for lightweight authenticated encryption and hashing in the NIST Lightweight Cryptography competition (2019–2023).
+Ascon has also been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the CAESAR competition (2014–2019).

 Features

-Ascon was designed by a team of cryptographers from
+Ascon is designed and maintained by a team of cryptographers working for

 Graz University of Technology,